New York State Bethune/Height Recognition Program (BHRP) Marks 50 Years Of Excellence With Landmark Celebration

 Leading the charge for this momentous occasion are Johnnie M. Walker & Dawna M. Fields (National BHRP Co-Chairs), Carol Moore (NYS BHRP Chair), and Gladys Keller & Evelyn Kinsey (NYS Luncheon Co-Chairs).

-For media inquiries and updates regarding the 50th Year Anniversary Celebration, please contact the NYS chairs - Carol, Gladys, and Johnnie. .
+For media inquiries and updates regarding the 50th Year Anniversary Celebration, please contact the NYS chairs - Carol, Gladys, and Johnnie.
+Further information can be found on our Facebook page at [ ].

 Join us in celebrating 50 years of unwavering commitment to positive change, social justice, and community empowerment.
 Save the date, May 18th, 2024, for an event that promises to be a highlight of the year, looking back on our journey and forward to a future filled with promise.

 About the Bethune/Height Recognition Program (BHRP): The Bethune/Height Recognition Program (BHRP) is the exclusive NCNW National Fundraiser, hosted by the New York State Sections of the National Council of Negro Women.
 For 50 years, BHRP has been dedicated to advancing its mission, strengthening its message, and refining its methods to empower and support African American women and girls.
-Learn more at [ " rel="nofollow" > href="" rel='nofollow'>--a-
+Learn more at [ ].

 Legal Disclaimer: